Excellent

 A mental health provider often diagnoses this type of ADHD if you’ve experienced 5 or more inattentive and hyperactive/impulsive symptoms within the last 6 months.

-Start a diagnosis with a healthcare provider on Klarity
+Start a diagnosis with a healthcare provider on Klarity Health

 If you’re interested in finding out if you have ADHD, talk to a licensed healthcare provider to start your diagnosis within 24 hours.
-Simply find a provider on Klarity for an online or in-person appointment.
+Simply find a provider on Klarity Health for an online or in-person appointment.
 If you’re diagnosed with ADHD, your provider can help you themself or refer you to other providers as part of your treatment care team.

 FAQs about psychological testing for ADHD in adults

 The information provided in this article is for educational purposes only and should not be construed as medical advice.
 Always seek the guidance of a qualified healthcare professional with any questions or concerns you have regarding your health.
+Providers on Klarity Health are independent practitioners with clinical autonomy.
+Nothing in this article is intended to diagnose or treat any condition, including guaranteeing prescription medication of any kind or dosage.
+Not all providers on Klarity Health prescribe all medications, particularly medications that are controlled substances.

 If you’re having a mental health crisis or experiencing a psychiatric emergency, it’s crucial to seek immediate help from a mental healthcare professional, such as a psychiatrist, psychologist, or therapist.
 You can also call your local emergency services, visit your nearest emergency room, or contact a crisis hotline, such as the National Suicide Prevention Lifeline, by calling or texting 988 or dialing the Lifeline’s previous phone number, 1-800-273-TALK (1-800-273-8255) in the U.S.